odicforcesounds/Art/readme.md

 - Please modify page content as you like and share with me, so I can share with everyone else who visit the site. <br>

 6. Your name as a author of any content is optional, while is always connected to a pull request in github repository, that is based on some user.
-7. If you don't wish to share your imaginary content as a way to teach something for adults and children, please considere to create a "ghost" profile.
+7. If you don't wish to share your REAL_USERNAME, as creator of some imaginary content, as a way to teach something for adults and children, please considere to create a "ghost" profile.
 8. Monkey focus in the quality of the content each pull request aims to share, not the user it self.

 - Notes: